medic/cht-docs/content/en/apps/tutorials/application-tests.md

 In [line 3](#assessment-form-test-3) above, the method [harness.fillForm()](https://docs.communityhealthtoolkit.org/cht-conf-test-harness/Harness.html#fillForm) fills the specified form with the given input (answers).

 Depending on the form design, the number of inputs to be filled can be large.
 The inputs are often repeated within a single test or across multiple tests with little or no variation.
 It is a good idea to keep them in a separate file and refer them from the tests as required.
-We can also introduce some variations in the inputs using function parameters.
+You can also introduce some variations in the inputs using function parameters.

 Example: `form-inputs.js`
 ```js {linenos=table}